FindMySchool LogoFindMySchool

 Year 7 admissions are coordinated through the local authority, not directly through the school.
 The school’s admissions page is explicit that its published guidance relates to Year 7 entry and that applications must be made through the local authority where you live, commonly Derby City Council.

-For September 2026 entry, Derby’s published secondary admissions handbook sets the on-time application closing date as 31 October 2025, with National Offer Day on 2 March 2026.
+For the current Year 7 entry cycle, Derby’s published secondary admissions handbook sets the on-time application timetable.
 If your family lives outside Derby but wants a Derby city school, the council guidance is to apply via your home local authority, which then coordinates across borders.

-The school also publishes a Year 7 Admissions Policy for 2026/27, including a planned admission number of 196 for September 2026/27.
-The same policy sets out defined catchment areas using named Derby City electoral wards, which is useful for parents trying to understand how geographic priority works in practice.
+The school also publishes a Year 7 admissions policy for the relevant entry year.
+The policy sets out defined catchment areas using named Derby City electoral wards, which is useful for parents trying to understand how geographic priority works in practice.

 Those dates are early enough that families should plan ahead in Year 11, especially if they are applying from another school and need time to align subject choices, reference processes, and any internal assessment steps.